It’s Like Puberty… All Over Again

 I felt fat, bloated, ugly and weird.
 There was someone growing inside me.
 It felt… alien.
 See, I kind of like the concept of “one person = one body”.
 Suddenly, we were two for one body.
 How was that going to work?

 Well, I can tell you I wasn’t comparing myself with a freaking fertility goddess.
-I felt like I was going through puberty all over again, starting at age thirteen and knowing very well the awkward period would only vanish around sixteen-years-old or so.
+I felt like I was going through puberty all over again, starting at age thirteen and knowing very well the awkward period would only vanish around sixteen years old or so.

 I was happy with the idea of having a baby but I found the process—the eight months left to the big finale—terrifying.
-I felt like I was embarking onto a long descent into “pregnancy hell”, a special place with huge dangling bellies, clothes that didn’t fit, and an endless list of risks, dangers, potential issues and small discomforts.
+I felt like I was embarking on a long descent into “pregnancy hell”, a special place with huge dangling bellies, clothes that didn’t fit, and an endless list of risks, dangers, potential issues and small discomforts.

 People wouldn’t let me forget that anyway.